If you’re a fan of cured meats, you’ve probably heard of trail bologna and summer sausage.

 Why is Bologna Bad for You?

-One is that it typically contains a large amount of nitrate, which can be detrimental to your health in high quantities.
-In addition, bologna is high in both salt and fat.
+One notable concern is that bologna often contains a substantial nitrate, which can have adverse health effects when consumed in excessive quantities.
+Additionally, bologna is high in both fat and salt.

-For example, a single slice of bologna contains around 7.9 grams of fat and 302 milligrams of sodium, which is roughly 13 percent of your recommended daily intake of sodium.
+For instance, a single slice of bologna typically contains roughly 13% of your recommended daily sodium intake.

 Conclusion

-The main difference between trail bologna and summer sausage is the meat used and the cooking method, which results in different flavors and textures.
+The main difference between trail bologna vs summer sausage is the meat used and the cooking method, which results in different flavors and textures.

 However, both types of sausage are delicious and can be a great addition to your BBQ menu.

-Despite their differences, both trail bologna and summer sausage share the similarity of being tasty options for a variety of dishes.
+Despite their differences, both summer sausage and trail bologna share the similarity of being tasty options for a variety of dishes.

 So, don’t hesitate to include them in your next BBQ feast!